scampa123/OctoPrint-AutoPrint/README.md

-# OctoPrint-Autoselect
+# OctoPrint-AutoPrint

-The Autoselect Plugin will automatically select newly uploaded files for printing if there is an active connection to a printer and currently no print job running.
+The AutoPrint Plugin will automatically select newly uploaded files for printing if there is an active connection to a printer and currently no print job running.